stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 4.03	(IG1)	Configure Automatic Session Locking on Enterprise Assets

 The implementation of Safeguard 4.03 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ AC-11; a critical element in the defensive mitigations for _Standards_ AC-18, AC-18(1), AC-18(3), CM-2, and CM-6; and contributes to the defensive mitigation for _Standards_ CM-7 and CM-7(1).
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-403---configure-automatic-session-locking-on-enterprise-assets)

 **Assessed Elements:**